Danny-DevMode/Tiberian-Sun-Client---AutoHotKey-Script/Readme.md

 - `Arrow` keys → jump a fixed pixel distance in the chosen direction.
 - `RButton`+`Drag` → smooth variable scrolling, but hard to maintain a static speed.

-This script emulates the `RButton`+`Drag` functionality with the keyboard, giving a consistent and ergonomic control.
+This script emulates the `RButton`+`Drag` functionality with the keyboard, giving a consistent and ergonomic control, while also adding some minor ease-of-use features.

 &nbsp;